felipekiko/finops-c7n/README.md

 This police check if you have some disks not attached in your account The CFN file create 2 disks and 1 SNS to send default notification

+### Unassociated Elastic IP Addresses

+This police check if have some Elastic IP unassociated The CFN file create 2 EIP and 1 SNS to send default notification

 ## To Do

 - Low Utilization Amazon EC2 Instances